 Making Cold Brewed Coffee with a French Press

 Cold Brewed Coffee is very hip these days.
-The nice thing about cold brew is that you can make it in lots of different kinds of containers, and you might not need to buy a special device to make it.
+The nice thing about cold brew is that you can make it in lots of different containers, and you might not need to buy a special device to make it.

 How does that work?